List of Venezuela governors

-List of governors of states of Venezuela.
-Governors in Venezuela are in charge of the government and administration of each State.
-A Governor must be a Venezuelan over the age of 25 who is not a member of the clergy.
-The Governor can be elected for a term of four years by a majority vote.
-The Governor can be re-elected to an additional term only immediately and only once.
+Governors in Venezuela are in charge of the government and administration of each state.
+A governor must be a Venezuelan over the age of 25 who is not a member of the clergy.
+The governor can be elected for a term of four years by a majority vote.
+The governor can be re-elected to an additional term only immediately and only once.

 Governors give a yearly public accounting to the State Comptroller for their office, and submit a report on the same to the Legislative Council and the Public Policy Planning and Coordination Council.

-In each state exists a Public Policy Planning and Coordination Council, chaired by the Governor with members from the mayors, the state directors of the various ministries and representatives of the legislators elected by the State to the National Assembly, as well as representatives from the Legislative Council, the municipal councils and organized communities, including native communities where they exist.
+In each state exists a Public Policy Planning and Coordination Council, chaired by the governor with members from the mayors, the state directors of the various ministries and representatives of the legislators elected by the State to the National Assembly, as well as representatives from the Legislative Council, the municipal councils and organized communities, including native communities where they exist.